bnaucler/gambot/README.md

 * Better (and consistent) error handling
 * Tournament history search by date
 * Refactor (go & js) and divide in multiple source files
-* UI for changing admin password
+* Adjust display of tournament history for currently ongoing

 ## License
 MIT (do whatever you want)